Your guide to Toronto’s Lake Ontario shore

-Canada’s largest city also boasts one of the world’s longest urban waterfronts with nearly 48 kilometres of beaches, marinas, and green spaces.
+Canada's largest city also boasts one of the world's longest urban waterfronts with nearly 48 kilometres of beaches, marinas, and green spaces.
 If that wasn't enough, the shores of this great lake are also home to art galleries, concert venues, and even a BMX bike park.
+Visit the weekend Waterfront Artisan Market June to October.
+You'll find all kinds of produce, fresh-baked breads, artisan cheese, artwork, and handmade wares from 50 vendors.
 Enjoy a roving lunch as you stroll.
 Swim and work on your tan at popular Woodbine Beach, sip cocktails at a lakeside patio, take a sunset gourmet dinner boat cruise, sail on a 19th century tall ship, windsurf or kite surf, canoe or kayak, or venture out in a paddle boat for two.

 Music, concerts, and butterflies